esa/pagmo/doc/sphinx/index.rst

 PyGMO is interfaced with SciPy optimization algorithms, NLOPT algorithms, SNOPT, IPOPT and, hopefully .... more to come.

-NOTE: This is a pre-release web-site for PyGMO.
+NOTE: This is a pre-release website for PyGMO.
 Please send your comments via the `pagmo/PyGMO mailing list <http://sourceforge.net/mail/?group_id=238743>`_ and submit any bugs via our `pagmo/PyGMO bug-tracker <http://sourceforge.net/tracker/?group_id=238743&atid=1133009>`_